vibhananda28/2022Fall_projects/README.md

 #### HYP 3:
 We expect some co-integration between waste generation and forest cover depletion.
 We will explore the relationship between the two to draw some insights.
 We will strive to use both [WB](https://databank.worldbank.org/source/world-development-indicators) and [OECD](https://stats.oecd.org/Index.aspx?DataSetCode=WSECTOR) data for this.

-#### ANALYSIS 1:
-We can take different variables (like population density, electronic waste, municipal waste generated) and countries to create a birpartite graph with variables on one side and countries on the other.
-In this hypothesis we will test which variables are most related to each other on the basis of homophily and link prediction.

 ## CONCLUSIONS
 To be added